-One of the first things you probably learned on the job as a new nurse is the importance of documentation during your shift.
-Documenting everything is key to ensuring accountability for mistakes and as proof that protocols and procedures were followed correctly.
+One of the first things you probably learned in nursing school and as a new nurse is the importance of documentation.
+Accurate and appropriate documentation is key to ensuring accountability for nursing care and proof that protocols and procedures were followed correctly.
 In order to protect yourself liability-wise, you need to take documentation seriously and make sure you do it correctly.
 Here are a few tips to improve your nursing documentation at work.

-It’s easy to think that you’re too busy to sit down and document, but these are the times when documentation is at its most necessary.
+It can be easy to think that you are too busy to sit down and document, or procrastinate documenting, but these are the times when documentation is at its most necessary.
 For example, during times where there are codes, transfers, verbal orders from superiors, abnormal vitals in patients, or orders for medication, you are probably very busy with taking care of these immediate demands.
 Don’t forget, though, that documenting these moments will help you make sure you do everything correctly.

-Critical values require immediate intervention since they could be life-threatening to the patient.
-Therefore, these values need to be reported to the on-duty nurse within 15 minutes of receiving lab reports.
+Critical lab values require immediate intervention because they could be life-threatening to the patient.
+Therefore, these values need to be reported to the appropriate nurse within 15 minutes of receiving lab reports.
 Following that, the nurse has thirty minutes to report these critical values to the physician.
 Documentation here is crucial because the timelines are so strict.

 - Be Specific

-When recording messages or events, avoid general language since this could lead to unnecessary confusion.
+When documenting assessments and other notes, avoid general language since this could lead to unnecessary confusion.
 Instead, be specific when indicating the who, what, when, where, and why of the thing you are documenting, if applicable.
-For instance, instead of documenting that “Dr. Jones called today,” you should indicate why he called, when he called, what he said, who needs to be informed, and what the follow-up action is.
+For instance, instead of documenting that “Dr. Jones called today,” you should indicate why he called, exactly when he called, what he said, who needs to be informed, and what the follow-up action is.

-Documenting properly is all well and good, but it doesn’t mean much if the logistical protocols of documentation are not followed according to the facility’s standards.
-Documentation and charting should be done legibly in blue or black ink and should be free from spelling and grammatical errors, as well as erasures or white-outs.
+Most healthcare facilities have specific guidelines for documentation.
+Paper documentation and charting should be done legibly in blue or black ink and should be free from spelling and grammatical errors, as well as erasures or white-outs.
 Above all, it should be objective and accurate.

 - Indicate Allergies